GuohaoMa7/COSC341-Final-Project/README.md

 <p>use + to open a funny function. then use "+" to add ducks, use "-" to delete the ducks (max 100 ducks) ☑
 <p>use "a" and "d" to move(rolling). ☑
 <p>all the functions can use voice to control. ☑
+<p>use "s" to sit, use "w" to stand up. ☑
 <br>
 <br>